KDE/latte-dock/README.md

 ### Gentoo

-- in the portage, as `kde-misc/latte-dock`, [more infos](https://github.com/psifidotos/Latte-Dock/wiki/F.A.Q.#q-which-distributions-have-packages-for-it-so-to-install-it-via-pm-)
 - [Gentoo package](https://github.com/redcorelinux/redcore-desktop/blob/master/kde-apps/latte-dock/latte-dock-0.6.0.ebuild)
+- in the portage, as `kde-misc/latte-dock`.
+If you need the live (git master), unmask the 9999 ebuild and emerge as usual (may be unstable).

 See the [installation instruction](INSTALLATION.md) for others Linux distribution or development build